gtesterman/WindowsServerHomeLab/README.md

 <br />
 <br />
 - Use Active Directory to create your admin account <br />
-- Use Powershell script to add your users to the "Users" Organizational Unit.
+- (optional) Use a PowerShell script to add your domain users to the "Users" Organizational Unit. <br />
 - Place the admin account in an Organizational Unit for "Admins"
 <br />
 <p align="center">